 Labour promises to reverse Jeremy Hunt’s pensions ‘giveaway for richest 1%’

-Labour has promised to reverse chancellor Jeremy Hunt’s £1bn pensions tax break for the wealthy if it wins power at the general election expected in 2024.
+Labour has promised to reverse chancellor Jeremy Hunt’s £1bn pensions tax ”giveaway for the wealthy” if it wins power at the general election expected in 2024.

 Shadow chancellor Rachel Reeves said the party will seek to force a Commons vote next week on the Budget decision to scrap the lifetime pensions allowance (LTA).